Florida officials fight back against rowdy spring breakers

 Law enforcement officials in Bay County, Florida, said Sunday that they won’t tolerate the bad behavior from spring breakers after a 21-year-old from Alabama was shot in the foot Sunday during a shooting in Panama City Beach.

 Police received word that the large crowd was out of control just before the shooting happened on Sunday afternoon.
-Three people were detained and officials said they could be charged with attempted murder.
+Six people were detained and officials said they could be charged with attempted murder related to that shooting.

-Some 50 to 60 guns have been confiscated from spring breakers, according to Bay County Sheriff Tommy Ford.
+Law enforcement consficated 75 guns, which they spread out on a table during a news conference on Monday in Panama City Beach.

+Bay County Sheriff Tommy Ford said 161 people were booked into the county jail during a “difficult, trying and dangerous weekend.
+He noted that 78 of those arrested were from Alabama.

 Some local nightclubs volunteered to close their doors on Sunday night, Panama City police Chief Mark Smith said.